Who am I?

 Why I love working at the OMC

 The OMC has supported me throughout my mindfulness journey.
 I took part in my first 8-week MBCT course in Oxford in 2010.
 The OMC’s weekly sitting group offered me a space to practice and connect with like-minded people.
-The Masters programme then consolidated my decision to commit to this wonderfully rich, developing field.
+The Masters program then consolidated my decision to commit to this wonderfully rich, developing field.
 It only feels natural to continue on with this journey, and it is an absolute privilege to be able to work with, and give what I can back to, a Centre whose work continues to help the lives of so many.